Linuxfabrik/lfops/roles/login/README.md

 # Ansible Role linuxfabrik.lfops.login

-This role creates users, adds them to additional groups, and sets their sshd authorized_keys to allow them to login to the system.
+This role creates users, adds them to additional groups, and sets their SSH authorized_keys to allow them to login to the system.
 Aditionally, a group can be added to the sudoers for password-less `sudo` access.

 IMPORTANT: